skilbjo/articles/talks/unix.md

 File descriptors- 0, 1, 2
     ls >there
     ed <script

+### Traps

+### Perspective

+### Statistics
+#### Overall
+- 72 user population
+- 14 maximum simultaneous users
+- 300 directories
+- 4,400 files
+- 34,000 512-byte secondary storage blocks useed

+#### CPU usage
+15.7% C compiler
+15.2% users’ programs
+11.7% editor
+5.8% Shell (used as a command, including command times) 5.3% chess
+3.3% list directory
+3.1% document formatter
+1.6% backup dumper
+1.8% assembler
+(others - Fortran compiler, copy file, remove file, etc)

+#### Command Access
+15.3% editor
+9.6% list directory
+6.3% remove file
+6.3% C compiler
+6.0% concatenate/print file
+6.0% users’ programs
+3.3% list people logged on system
+3.2% rename/move file
+3.1% file status
+1.8% library maintainer
+1.8% document formatter
+1.6% execute another command conditionally
+(others - debugger, shell [used as a command], list processes executing)

+#### Reliability
+There has been loss of a file system (one disk out of five) caused by software inability to cope with a hardware problem causing repeated power fail traps.
+A "crash" is an unscheduled system reboot or halt.
+There is about one crash every other day; about two-thirds are caused by hardware-related difficulties such as power dips and inexplicable processor interrupts to random locations.
+The remainder are software failures.
+The longest uninterrupted up time was about two weeks.
+Total update time has bee nabout 98% of our 24hr / 365 day schedule.

 ## Philosophy
 The Unix philosophy, originated by Ken Thompson, is a set of cultural norms and